HL7/fhir-shorthand/input/pagecontent/reference.md

   * valueQuantity.unit = "millimeters"
   ```

-* Another correct way to approach this example (with the same result) is:
+* Another way to approach this example (with the correct result) is:

   ```
   * valueQuantity = UCUM#mm "millimeters"